IndigoUnited/js-promtie/README.md

 ```

 `reduce(fn, [initialValue]) -> Function`:
-If you omit the array, `reduce` returns a function that takes the array instead as an argument. **Example:**
+If you omit the array, `reduce` returns a function that takes the array instead as an argument.

 ```javascript
 import { reduce } from 'promtie';